Mizusawa Racecourse

-Mizusawa Racecourse (jap. 水沢競馬場) is located in Ōshū, Iwate Prefecture, Japan.
+Mizusawa Racecourse (水沢競馬場) is located in Ōshū, Iwate Prefecture, Japan.
 It is the one of two racetracks located in Iwate Prefecture, alongside Morioka Racecourse.

 Physical attributes

 The track is right-handed (clockwise) and can be altered to fit races of 850m up to 2500m.

 The admission fee is 200 yen.

 The racecourse is mostly used for local races, with bigger races usually being held at Morioka Racecourse.